Vladislav Tretiak: International playing career

 During the 1976 Super Series, Tretiak put on a dominant performance against the Montreal Canadiens, holding them to a 3–3 tie despite his team being outshot 38–13.

 Tretiak went on to star for the Soviet Union, helping them win gold medals in the 1976 Winter Olympics, and again in the 1984 Winter Olympics and the 1981 Canada Cup.
 Tretiak also back-stopped the Soviets to ten IIHF World Championships victories and nine in the IIHF European Championships.

-In the 1980 Winter Olympics, a USSR team loss to team USA in a medal round game denied Tretiak a chance at another gold.
+In the 1980 Winter Olympics, the USSR team loss to team USA in a medal round game, where Tretiak was controversially pulled after letting in two goals in the first period.
 The Soviet team won silver, as they had the second-highest number of points in the tournament..

+The Montreal Canadiens subsequently chose Tretiak in the 1983 NHL entry draft, but the Soviet government did not let him leave.

 Though he was only 32 in 1984 and still capable of playing top-level hockey, Tretiak retired.
 It is said that he wanted to spend more time with his family and asked the national team coach Viktor Tikhonov for a training regime, in which he could live at home and come to the training camp before games.
 Since the rest of the team spent most of their time away from home in the training camp, Tikhonov refused.
 This move by Tikhonov contributed to Tretiak's decision to retire.